-WWE Star John Cena Is Inspired By Shahrukh Khan, Here's Proof!
+WWE Star John Cena Is Inspired By Shahrukh Khan, Here's The Proof!

 "You as well sir.
 Your perspective on life is one I strive to attain, that, and being visible of course. #Cyberspaceghost."

-John Cena Had previously Shared Rahul Dravid's Quote
+John Cena Had Previously Shared Rahul Dravid's Quote

 It looks like John Cena is a fan of cricket and had previously shared a quote by Rahul Dravid.
 He posted on Instagram with Dravid's picture, "You don't play for revenge, you play for respect and pride."